The firebrand leading Chicago's striking teachers

 To Lewis, racial and gender identity matter.
 Being the only African-American woman in her graduating class at Dartmouth in 1974 was "a really awful experience," she told Chicago magazine in an interview last year.

-The group argued that the school closings demanded by education reformers tore apart already disadvantaged neighborhoods and reflected a broader public disinvestment in communities of color.
+The group argued that the school closings demanded by education reformers tore apart already disadvantaged neighbourhoods and reflected a broader public disinvestment in communities of color.

 CORE also challenged the policies of Arne Duncan, a former Chicago schools chief now President Barack Obama's Education Secretary, who championed charter schools, which are publicly funded but non-union and run by philanthropists and private groups.
 They account for 12 percent of Chicago students.